 Why healthy dancer snacks are so important

 Our dancers work REALLY hard – dancing for hours on end and making sure they have healthy and nutritious dancer snacks is super important.
 As a dance teacher and fellow crazy dance mum, I’ve seen just about every snack imaginable.
-I’m not going to pretend that I have always provided by own dancer with exemplary dancer snacks, I’ve been guilty of the fast food drive through but as a general rule, I try to be VERY conscious of what I pack or these days, provide to pack.
+I’m not going to pretend that I have always provided my own dancer with exemplary dancer snacks, I’ve been guilty of the fast-food drive-through but as a general rule, I try to be VERY conscious of what I pack or these days, provide to pack.
 Healthy and nutritious dancer snacks have such a huge impact on concentration and energy levels.
 Every crazy dance mum wants the very best for their dancer.
-They want them to come to class full of energy, ready to concentrate and apply themselves, learn and succeed…unfortunately despite the very best of intentions, the fuelling of dancers with nutritious snacks sometimes gets pushed down the to do list.
-I totally get that there are times when you just can’t help it and have succumb to the nearest drive through but for the bulk of the time, here are a few things to keep in mind.
+They want them to come to class full of energy, ready to concentrate and apply themselves, learn and succeed…unfortunately despite the very best of intentions, the fuelling of dancers with nutritious snacks sometimes gets pushed down the to-do list.
+I totally get that there are times when you just can’t help it and have succumb to the nearest drive-through but for the bulk of the time, here are a few things to keep in mind.

 Because our dancers are athletes, we need to be fuelling them as such.
-Emily Harrison MS, RD, LD of The Centre of Dance Nutrition suggests choosing snacks such as bananas, almonds, apples, cheese or a hardboiled egg.
+Emily Harrison MS, RD, LD of The Centre of Dance Nutrition suggests choosing snacks such as bananas, almonds, apples, cheese, or a hardboiled egg.
 What they don’t need is sugary snacks, high in fat and salt but low in protein and fibre.
 I often hear parents say, “oh don’t worry, they’ll burn it off”.
-First of all, dance is often an anaerobic and second of all, there are so many other issues related to energy levels, concentration, ability to learn.
-Sugary snacks might leave kids feeling energised for a while but after the crash, they can feel more sluggish later on.
+First of all, dance is often anaerobic, and second of all, there are so many other issues related to energy levels, concentration, ability to learn.
+Sugary snacks might leave kids feeling energized for a while but after the crash, they can feel more sluggish later on.
 The last thing we want is a sluggish dancer, lacking in energy and having trouble concentrating.
-So can the sugary snacks and opt for protein rich snacks that help stabilize blood sugar and keep you going longer.
-You wouldn’t let your chid dance in shoes that didn’t fit and neither should you fuel them with food that isn’t nutritious.
+So can the sugary snacks and opt for protein-rich snacks that help stabilize blood sugar and keep you going longer.
+You wouldn’t let your child dance in shoes that didn’t fit and neither should you fuel them with food that isn’t nutritious.

 Healthy dancer snacks aren’t sugary snacks

-The WHO differentiates between free sugars both the refined sugars added to processed foods by manufacturers AND the natural sugars found in honey, syrups, fruit juices and fruit concentrates.
+The WHO differentiates between free sugars both the refined sugars added to processed foods by manufacturers AND the natural sugars found in honey, syrups, fruit juices, and fruit concentrates.
 Free sugars don’t include the sugars found in milk (lactose) or fresh fruit.
-The recommendation for the amount of free sugars per day by age are as follows.
+The recommendation for the amount of free sugars per day by age is as follows.

 - 3 tsp for all children aged 2–8